 12: An twelfth whould refered to the fifth one octave up and therefore a duplicated note.
 This is the reason this number doesn't occur in chord names.
 Hypothetically, you could call a chord something like C12 or Cadd12, which would imply the notes C, E, G (the G on the next octave).

 13: Refers to an expanded chord with a thirteenth note added to a dominant eleventh.

-14-: No known chords with numbers higher than thirteen.
+14-: No chords are using numbers higher than thirteen.

 2 note chords, 3 note chords, 4 note chords and others

 A chord can consist of two notes (which is unusual and mainly the case when power chords are involved) and more all the way up to seven.
 The three note chords (also called triads) are the most common and includes major and minor chords.
 The major 7th and minor 7th are examples of four-note chords.
 Extended chords, like 9th, 11th and 13th, have even more notes in them.

 So how to play a seven note chord and a six-stringed instrument?
 One or more tones are left out, which can be done without the sound or color of the chord is lost.

 Yes and no. Certain chord groups can be typical or overrepresented in certain styles, but it's far from a rule.